ascandone/kestrel-lang/language-tour.md

 There are few built-in types, such as `Int`, `Float`, `String`.

-Kestrel has Hindely-Milner type inference, meaning that you don't need to manually write types, as they will be inferred by the typechecker.
+Kestrel has Hindley-Milner type inference, meaning that you don't need to manually write types, as they will be inferred by the typechecker.
 Still, is possible to give `let` declarations explicit type hints:

 ```rust
 let x: Int = 42